UBC-MDS/FinanceCalculator2025/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `financecalculator` project is released with a [Contributor Code of
+Please note that the `financecalculator2025` project is released with a [Contributor Code of
 Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.